Genetic distance calculation#

 dists

-The distance calculation object can provide more information.
-For instance, the standard errors.
+The distance calculation object can provide more information, for instance, the standard errors.

 dist_calc.stderr